AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/enable-sync-for-a-custom-entity.md

 >* When you enable the sync for a custom entity, Marketo performs an initial sync to bring in all the data for the Custom Object.
 >* Marketing List and Marketing List Members are **not supported** at this time.

+>[!IMPORTANT]
+>
+>The Marketo Sync User needs read access to the custom object to list it and perform a sync on it.

 1. Go to the **Admin** section.

    ![](assets/enable-sync-for-a-custom-entity-1.png)